AntonMause/rv16poc/README.md

 Thought it could be clever to use this resource instead of generating a ALU from logic gates.

-My rv16poc routes the data and configures the MACC to make use of it.
+This rv16poc routes the data and configures the MACC to make use of it.

 It started with straight forward signal flow ;-), but it got broken a bit later in the design cycle :-( .
+Needs more muxes than I was hoping for.

-The rv16 concept maps best on G4, G5 needs different layout, so I will focus on G4 in this branch.
+The rv16 concept maps best on G4, G5 needs different register memory layout, so it is a bit less efficient.
+Dropped g5-rv15poc support, only rv16gpo used.

 #### Resource utilisation :
-- 1x LSRAM 18k  -> 1k x 16 bit (instruction)
+- 1x LSRAM 18k  -> 1k x 16 bit (optional used for instruction)
 - 1x URAM 1k -> 64 x 16 bit (register)(g4 optimized)
 - 1x MACC  17 bit signed (alu)
 - 600 LE  (this is what you find around each MACC)